 The Scholarly Projects Program (SPP) links medical students with faculty mentors to explore an area of medical practice or research with the aim of creating new knowledge.
 We encourage students to select a project that allows for immersion with the hope that this experience will consolidate the learning developed through Fundamentals and the Major Clinical Year into an individual professional passion.

-The SPP aims to develop students’ abilities in the following School-Wide Learning Objectives: (i) generate hypotheses, exhibit curiosity, and develop a pattern of life-long learning and (ii) participate in the process through which new knowledge is generated, and assess the importance of novel ideas.
+The SPP aims to develop students’ abilities in the following schoolwide learning objectives: (1) generate hypotheses, exhibit curiosity, and develop a pattern of lifelong learning, and (2) participate in the process through which new knowledge is generated and assess the importance of novel ideas.